tarsius/frameshot/README.md

   ```
   git add .
   cd ../..
-  make publish
+  make publish-readme
   ```

-  Unfortunately Github caches images and it takes a while for it to get around and to look for updates.
+  Github caches images for a very long time unless it is told not to by using `no-cache` as the value of the HTTP `Cache-Control` header.

   If you are interested in such a setup, then have a look at the [emacsair.me](https://github.com/tarsius/emacsair.me) build tools,